gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 6. Migrating to the new monitoring stack:
     1. Deploy the [prometheus-operator] and its custom resources.
     1. Delete the old monitoring-stack.
-    1. Configure `Prometheus` to "reuse" the `pvc` from the old prometheus.
+    1. Configure `Prometheus` to "reuse" the `pv` from the old prometheus's `pvc`.
+An init container will be temporarily needed for this migration.
        This ensures that no data is lost and provides a clean migration.
     1. Any extensions or monitoring configuration that is not migrated to the [promethues-operator] right away will be collected and added to an `additionalScrapeConfig`.
 Once all extensions and components have migrated, this can be dropped.

 ## Alternatives